 Grass Courts – Where Serve And Volley Reigns Supreme

-In order for you to understand how important a court surface can be, grass courts are the perfect example.
+For you to understand how important a tennis court surface can be, grass courts are the perfect example.

 You see, if a ball travels at 100Mph before it hits the ground, a bounce on a clay surface will reduce its speed to 78Mph.

-Can you guess what the impact would be on a grass court?
+Can you guess what the impact would be on grass courts?

 From 100Mph, the ball will travel at 92Mph after bouncing on the grass.
 That’s a 14Mph difference for a strong forehand.
 Can you imagine the difference it would make on a 150Mph John Isner serve?

-Now we know that grass is a fast surface and players know how to adjust their game accordingly.
-You need to learn the differences each surface will make on the rebound heights, the trajectories, the spins and on your overall game plan.
+Now we know that grass is a fast surface, and players know how to adjust their game accordingly.
+You need to learn the differences each surface will make on the rebound heights, the trajectories, the spins, and the overall game plan.

-Grass is the historically prominent surface, that’s where tennis was born and initially played.
-This surface favours offensive players with big serves and strong net game.
+Grass is the historically prominent surface.
+That’s where tennis was born and initially played.
+This surface favors offensive players with big serves and a strong net game.

-Nowadays, the grass season is quite short on the pro tour, it only lasts 4 weeks with Wimbledon as the main event.
-This tournament gave birth to quite a lot of champions who were able to master the low bounce and the quickness of grass balls.
+Nowadays, the grass season is quite short on the pro tour.
+It only lasts 4 weeks with Wimbledon as the main event.
+This tournament gave birth to quite a lot of champions who could master the low bounce and the quickness of grass balls.

 Best grass court players of all time

-Playing on a grass court is quite rare for amateur players, however, if you have an upcoming tournament on this surface, try to get as much practice on this surface beforehand.
+Playing on grass courts is quite rare for amateur players, however, if you have an upcoming tournament on this surface, try to get as much practice on this surface beforehand.